-95 The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 5) and IC reverse engineering efforts (Number 3 in Figure 5).
-The modification may result in the deactivation of a security feature.
-Before that hardware security mechanisms and layout characteristics need to be identified.
-Determination of software design including treatment of user data of the Composite TOE may also be a pre-requisite.
-Changes of circuitry or data can be permanent or temporary.
+94 The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 5) and IC reverse engineering efforts (Number 3 in Figure 5).
+The

-- 96 In contrast to malfunctions (refer to T.Malfunction) the attacker requires gathering significant knowledge about the TOE's internal construction here (Number 3 in Figure 5). - 97 The TOE shall avert the threat "Forced Information Leakage (T.Leak-Forced)" as specified below:
+- 95 In contrast to malfunctions (refer to T.Malfunction) the attacker requires gathering significant knowledge about the TOE's internal construction here (Number 3 in Figure 5). - 96 The TOE shall avert the threat "Forced Information Leakage (T.Leak-Forced)" as specified below: - T.Leak-Forced Forced Information Leakage

-T.Leak-Forced

-d Forced Information Leakage